push-protocol/push-website/blog/2024-05-01-billion-reason-to-build-bootcamp/index.md

 <!--truncate-->

+(BRB Bootcamp is the go-to place to learn every aspect of the web3 ecosystem from fundamentals to shipping your first project)

 BRB was initiated with a vision to solve the [1 HARD problem](https://twitter.com/pushprotocol/status/1694711099336347979) with the first step taken in 2023 by traveling to 18 cities where amazing minds come together to learn and build with a chance to win over $50,000 in prizes!

 Now, we are back with a bigger step "[Billion Reasons to Build (BRB) Bootcamp](https://twitter.com/pushprotocol/status/1785312909649707485)" a global virtual program designed to cover every aspect of the Web3 ecosystem, far beyond technology alone 💯"